RLabNYC/Rlab_FaceTracking_mkhu/README.md

 Now with ARKit and an iPhone with a front-facing True Depth camera you can track your facial features allowing you animate digital avatars.
 The avatars first have to be prepared with point-level animation called blendshapes.
 ARKit uses 52 of these to animate the avatar faces.
 3D modelling is a craft that takes a long time to master and setting up all of these blendshapes can be daunting, so we’ve developed a workflow to ease the barrier to get your character up and running in a matter of minutes by leveraging three free avatar creation tools: Reallusion, Adobe Fuse and MakeHuman.
 All three programs have more than enough blendshapes to animate a face, they just need to be renamed to the ARKit conventions.
 We’ve developed a simple script to automate of lot of this process.

 ## MakeHuman example

-Welcome to our makehuman workflow!
+Welcome to our **Makehuman** workflow!
 This is an example of what a makehuman model will look like with facetracking.

 ![gif of me](Media/rlabmkhu.gif)

-Please check out our other repos that incorporate different other 3D character model softwares that are free to download:
+We made other repos that incorporate other free 3D modeling softwares, please check them out!

 ### Fuse example (added eye movements) - link to repo [here](https://github.com/RLabNYC/Rlab_FaceTracking_fuse)